Keely Wight, M.A. – Executive Director

 Chris Mbah, B.A.
 (Hons), M.A., MPhil – Employment Coordinator

 Chris began his career in 2009 as an Investigative Journalist covering and reporting on social issues.
-Upon making Canada home in 2013, he devoted his energy and passion working in the field of human services.
+Upon immigrating to Canada, he devoted his energy and passion working in the field of human services.
 Prior to joining ARC, Chris worked as a Job Coach with Ranch Ehrlo Society, Job Developer with Neil Squire Society, Instructor with Regina First Aid and as an Assured Income Specialist with the Ministry of Social Services.
 He was a Graduate Teaching Assistant for two years with the Faculty of Social Work and Department of Justice Studies, University of Regina during his graduate program.
 Chris has been actively involved in volunteering in Regina since 2013.
 He received a Bachelor of Arts in History from University of Benin, Nigeria, Master of Philosophy in Peace and Conflict Transformation from University of Tromsø, Norway and a Master of Arts in Justice Studies, University of Regina.

 Deborah Banks, B.Admin. – Administrative Assistant